 Malaysia's services sector constitutes about 56 percent of the national economy and remains highly protected.
-Malaysia has yet to submit an offer for further liberalization of its services sectors in the current round of WTO negotiations.

 Basic Telecommunications

 Under the WTO Basic Telecommunications Agreement, Malaysia made limited commitments on most basic telecommunications services and partially adopted the reference paper on regulatory commitments.
 Malaysia guarantees market access and national treatment for these services only through acquisition of up to 30 percent of the shares of existing licensed public telecommunications operators, and limits market access commitments to facilities-based providers.
 These restrictions constitute one of the most restrictive regimes for an economy of Malaysia's level of development.
 Value-added service suppliers are similarly limited to 30 percent foreign equity.
 Restrictions on these activities tend to benefit the dominant provider, government-controlled Telekom Malaysia, and hamper the development of a more efficient information infrastructure.